alanmitchell/pi-energy-sensors/README.md

 # pi-energy-sensors
 Implements energy-related sensors on the Raspberry Pi, including a BTU meter and a Pulse Counter.

+These scripts assume that you have installed the [Mini-Monitor](../mini-monitor) software on the Pi, as these scripts use the Settings file from that application and other resources including the MQTT broker.
+A downloadable SD Card image file is available in the Software portion of that project's Wiki.

 Note that frequency limit for the pulse inputs on both the Pulse Counter and the BTU Meter is about 10 Hz, assuming a square wave.
 For aysmettrical pulses, the shorter portion of the pulse should be at least 50 millseconds long.
 This criteria accounts for some delays that